 2011.
 Stillo, Jonathan.
 “The Romanian Tuberculosis Epidemic as a Symbol of Public Health”.
 Romania under Băsescu: Aspirations, Achievements, and Frustrations during His First Presidential Term.
 Ed.
 Ronald F. King and Paul E. Sum.
 Lantham, MD: Lexington Books, 2011.
 Print.

-ANT 7995 Directed Study Health in Eastern Europe and Central Asia
+ANT 7995 Directed Study in Medical Anthropology

 ANT 5700 Applied Anthropology Fall 2016, 2017, 2018